cdot/Dive-Club-Resources/Compressor.md

 build up of up to 35ml of condensate before a purge becomes necessary.
 Purging every 7 minutes means we can fill at up to 90% humidity, below 20&deg;C.

-For more information on how the calculation is performed see the [source code](https://github.com/cdot/HSAC/blob/master/app/js/Compressor.js), method `_remainingFilterLife`.
+For more information on how the calculation is performed see the source code.